-- > Our ebBRET-based assay permits for the detection of physiologically-relevant hADGRE5 activation. - > We hypothesize that trans-signaling complexes between CD55 and hADGRE5 could mediate the hADGRE5 activity observed in our assays.

-ADGRE5 iso2 - > The assay is ammenable to the screening of entities acting orthosterically -OR- allosterically on hADGRE5's long N-term domain (e.g., antibodies).
+- > Our ebBRET-based MS assay permits for the detection of physiologically-relevant hADGRE5 activation. - > We hypothesize that trans-signaling complexes between CD55 and hADGRE5 could mediate the hADGRE5 activity observed in our assays. - > The assay will facilitate the screening of entities acting orthosterically -OR- allosterically on hADGRE5's long Nterm domain (e.g., antibodies). - > This protocol can be adapted to other biosensors and mechano-sensitive targets of interest.